 For Shopify merchants, dead links are the worst enemy.
 Every 404 error page a visitor encounters leads to a frustrating user experience.
 Besides, Google bots are unable to crawl and index such pages, which results in lower search rankings.

-Store teams can resolve issues related to broken links with the help of tools like Semrush, Ahrefs, Sitechecker, W3C link checker, or Google Search Console.
+Store teams can resolve issues related to broken links with the help of tools such as Semrush, Ahrefs, Sitechecker, the W3C Link Checker, or Google Search Console.
 These services scan a website for errors.
-After identifying the so-called dead-ends, Shopify users should fix them by setting up URL redirects that forward a broken link to a live page on an online store.
+After identifying the so-called dead ends, Shopify users should fix them by setting up URL redirects that forward a broken link to a live page on an online store.

 Harness On-Page SEO

-On-page optimization implies a series of tactics, such as doing keyword research, formatting page content, writing catchy title tags and meta descriptions, and more, to get higher positions in search.
+On-page optimization involves a series of tactics, including keyword research, formatting page content, crafting catchy title tags and meta descriptions, and more, to achieve higher search engine rankings.
 Focus on the following on-site techniques for your Shopify store.

 Find the Right Keywords

-Keyword research is an essential step to getting more people to find your store and improving online visibility.
-By analyzing competitors and employing various SEO tools, entrepreneurs will be able to identify keywords with high purchase intent.
+Keyword research is a crucial step in attracting more visitors to your store and enhancing your online visibility.
+By analyzing competitors and utilizing various SEO tools, entrepreneurs can identify keywords with high purchase intent.

 Choose long-tail keywords.
 Despite a lower search volume, these terms are specific and can attract a targeted audience more inclined to buy from you.